Home Youth Leaders Articles for Youth Leaders Why God’s Word Matters: 3 Reasons Teens Need to Read the Bible

 The TV shows we watch often portray Christians as needing to be freed from religion.
-Because of the influence of the media and the world, Christians often haven’t given the Bible the proper place in our lives.
+Because of worldly influences, Christians often don’t give the Bible the proper place in our lives.

 Why God’s Word Matters

-One of the main things we have to settle in our hearts is that God’s word is truth.
-That means regardless of what we see or hear in the world, the Bible is true.
+First, we must accept in our hearts that Scripture is truth.
+Regardless of what we see or hear in the world, the Bible is true.

 Every word of God is flawless; he is a shield to those who take refuge in him (Proverbs 30:5, NIV)